Remote ATU v 1.0

 3. 0.01W (tested) to 200W (tested) tuning power and from 0.01W to 2KW operational power.
 Fully suitable for the range from QRP to US legal limit.

 4. ATU type presets (unlimited) and Antenna presets (unlimited).
-Antenna presets allow to pre-calibrate antenna on band(s), which speeds up tunign time.
+Antenna presets allow to pre-calibrate antenna on band(s), which speeds up tuning time.
 Additionally Antenna presets is enabling next feature

-5. "Follow VFO" function is TCI-based feature, which reads current frequesncy from SunSDR VFO and swich between antenna presets automatically.
+5. "Follow VFO" function is TCI-based feature, which reads current frequency from SunSDR VFO and swich between antenna presets automatically.

 6. Automated tuning mode and Manual tuning mode functions.
-In Automated mode the TCI communication is used to set SunSDR tunign power, VFO.
+In Automated mode the TCI communication is used to set SunSDR tuning power, VFO.
 TX, operate with PA mode and engage/disengage Tune..

-6. WiFi (as primaty communication media) and (in fiture) CAN protocol (TJA1051) (for situations where WiFi cannot be used).
+6. WiFi (as primary communication media) and (in future) CAN protocol (TJA1051) (for situations where WiFi cannot be used).
 WiFi is simply connecting via either - access point or hotspot - to the network where ESDR PC is, For CAN there is a need of another small box, where receiving CAN board will be.

-7. Dimentions: At this stage the construction fits it into 150mm diameter and 320mm length PVC pipe, mountable on antenna mast.
+7. Dimensions: At this stage the construction fits it into 150mm diameter and 320mm length PVC pipe, mountable on antenna mast.
 Fully assembled boards total weight is 1150 gr.
-Add extra weight for enclosure (for example pipe, as described above, is about 1.5 kg extra with both sides caps and RF connectos/cables).
+Add extra weight for enclosure (for example pipe, as described above, is about 1.5 kg extra with both sides caps and RF connectors/cables).

 8. 5V operations.
 All relays are 5V, all components are low power consumption.
 Everything composed to save battery power for field operations.
-Very usefull for DXpeditions.
+Very useful for DXpeditions.

 Boards schematics